 The plot thickens when these are ultimately combined with environmental stressors and our face’s natural oils.
 Failing to successfully rid the skin of these things makes pores appear larger, encourages breakouts, and dulls the skin over time.
 It would also make it pretty impossible for your cleanser to ever reach the depths of your pores.
 So, this initial cleanse serves to not just remove surface sludge, but also sets the stage for what comes next.

 Once all unwanted oils have been dissolved, things like dirt and sweat can still be left behind.
 A second cleanse clears these away to reveal the freshest complexion a wash (or two) can afford.

-All this in mind, an argument in favor of the double cleanse seems pretty legit.
 But these aren’t the only reasons one may want to give it a go.
 Consider double cleansing if:

 - You live in an urban environment where pollution levels may be higher.

 - You live in a warm, extra sunny climate and/or wear tons of sunscreen.